yaskovdev/blog/_posts/2018-05-14-nobody-likes-corporate-events.md

 I cannot give you a full list of these [completely unimportant things]({{ site.url }}/2018/01/22/how-your-employer-makes-you-steal-money), because it is really huge.
 Every employer has his own.

 These things are not only _not helping_ you with your career.
 No. They are the enemies of it.
 Why?
-Because they take _a lot_ of your time and energy and, as a result, give you a false hope that your employer will notice your "efforts" and start paying you more money.
+Because they take _a lot_ of your time and energy and, in return, give you a false hope that your employer will notice your "efforts" and start paying you more money.

 One of the most widespread enemies of your career is team building.